MaximilianAzendorf/wassign/doc/src/Introduction.md

 +chooser("Norah", [9, 5, 1, 10]);
 ```

-The details of the required syntax of these input files (and other neat features like reading things from CSV files so you don't have to type all these lines by hand) can be found in the [manual](#using-wassign).
+The details of the syntax required for these input files (and other neat features like reading things from CSV files so you don't have to type all these lines by yourself) can be found in the [manual](#using-wassign).
 If we put this input file through wassign with

 ```
 wassign -i our-input-file.txt -o output-file